fbpx

 • garlic: For the best flavor, I recommend using fresh garlic over dried garlic powder.
 It is best added to this dish minced - or finely grated!

 • ginger: Similar to the garlic, I recommend using fresh or frozen ginger for this dish.
 To create a ginger paste, simply grate is with a fine zester grater and add it to the dish.
+Check out my guide to learn how to tell if ginger is bad.

 • tomatoes: You can use both fresh tomatoes and dicing them before adding them to the dish, or use store-bought chopped tomatoes.
 I've made this dish with both options and they are both delicious!
 Using tinned tomatoes might be more convenient for you.